-Photo by Jiyang Chen
+Photo credit: Jiyang Chen

 Mr. Suarez made his John F. Kennedy Center debut in 2015 with Washington National Opera as Ely Parker in Philip Glass’s Appomattox.
-Other past credits include Opera Memphis as Don José in La tragédie de Carmen and Beppe in Pagliacci; his role debut as Rodolfo with Crested Butte Music Festival; his role and house debut as Il Duca in Rigoletto at Opera in the Heights; his Fort Worth Opera debut as Marcellus in Thomas’s Hamlet; and Pedrillo in Die Entführung aus dem Serail, Mr. Splinters in The Tender Land, and covering Edgardo in Lucia di Lammermoor all with Opera North, his debut as Don José as well as a turn as Shuisky alongside Eric Owens in the Coronation Scene from Boris Godunov at Aspen Music Festival, and Henrik in A Little Night Music at the late Loren Maazel's Castleton Festival.
+Other past credits include joining Opera Memphis as Don José in La tragédie de Carmen and Beppe in Pagliacci, a run with Crested Butte Music Festival as Rodolfo, his role debut as Il Duca in Rigoletto at Opera in the Heights, his Fort Worth Opera debut as Marcellus in Thomas’s Hamlet, Pedrillo in Die Entführung aus dem Serail, Mr. Splinters in The Tender Land, and Normanno in Lucia di Lammermoor all with Opera North, his debut as Don José as well as a turn as Shuisky alongside Eric Owens in the Coronation Scene from Boris Godunov with Aspen Music Festival, and Henrik in A Little Night Music at the late Loren Maazel's Castleton Festival.

-In addition to his recent success in the Metropolitan Opera National Council Auditions, Mr. Suarez has been recognized and awarded by multiple organizations including: Tri-Cities Opera TCO NEXT Competition, The Loren L. Zachary Society for the Performing Arts, the Giulio Gari International Vocal Competition, Opera Birmingham Vocal Competition, Sarasota Opera, Brava!
-Opera Theater Vocal Competition, The Mary Jacobs Smith Singer of the Year Competition, the Beethoven Club of Memphis, the Bel Canto Foundation, and Sigma Nu Fraternity, Inc.
+Mr. Suarez was a 2014 National Semi-Finalist of The Metropolitan Opera National Council Auditions and has been recognized and awarded by multiple organizations including: Tri-Cities Opera TCO NEXT Competition, The Loren L. Zachary Society for the Performing Arts, Giulio Gari International Vocal Competition, Opera Birmingham Vocal Competition, Sarasota Opera, Brava!
+Opera Theater Vocal Competition, The Mary Jacobs Smith Singer of the Year Competition, Beethoven Club of Memphis, Bel Canto Foundation, and Sigma Nu Fraternity, Inc.